-A make of medical devices was denied on its motion to dismiss a complaint alleging breach of a confidentiality agreement and breach of the Defend Trade Secrets Act.
+A maker of medical devices was denied on its motion to dismiss a complaint alleging breach of a confidentiality agreement and breach of the Defend Trade Secrets Act.
 The court found that the plaintiff had sufficiently alleged facts showing that the defendant misappropriated confidential information to bring a rival product to market, and that the misappropriation potentially occurred after the DTSA was enacted, even though the initial disclosures occurred several years prior to the statute’s effective date.
+The Court’s decision did not resolve the case on the merits; it simply found that claims which could withstand a motion to dismiss had been alleged.
+The matter was later resolved by a Stipulated Judgment entering judgments in favor of the Defendants and against the Plaintiff.

 Invado is a pharmaceutical company that developed two oral treatment products, NeutraSal and NeutraCaine.
 In 2014, Invado held discussions with Forward Science, an Illinois company, about the possibility of Forward Science becoming an independent sales agent for Invado.
 The two parties later signed a confidentiality agreement, in which Forward Science agreed to use any confidential information Invado provided only for the purpose of exploring a business relationship with Invado.
 After the agreement was signed, Invado disclosed proprietary information to Forward Science regarding its business models, and its processes for manufacturing, distribution, and pricing.
 The parties ultimately did not form a business relationship.